 However, if your sexual relationship isn’t giving you the pleasure or satisfaction it once did, or if it never has, then you may find talking to a sex therapist helpful.
 Talking about your sexual relationship may seem a little strange at first, but you will be talking to someone who is trained and skilled in working with sexual difficulties.

-The Relationships Scotland centres which provide a sex therapy service are:
+The Relationships Scotland services which provide a sex therapy service are:

-RS Borders, RS CC Central Scotland, RS Dumfries & Galloway, RS CC Glasgow, RS CC Fife, RS CC Lanarkshire, RS FM Tayside & Fife, CC Lothian, Avenue- (Aberdeen, Aberdeenshire,and Moray), RS CC Shetland, RS CCAyrshire
+RS Borders, RS CC Central Scotland, RS CC Glasgow, RS CC Fife, RS CC Lanarkshire, Bright light Relationship Counselling, AVENUE- (Aberdeen, Aberdeenshire,and Moray), RS CC Ayrshire.

 How can sex therapy help me?